santoshkc1655/Data-Modeling-SQL/README.md

 another date.
 The examiner who conducts the test is one of the instructors of the driving school.

-Note: There is many to many relationship between Instructor and Pupils which is resolved by new join table instructorPuils table, whcih contains the primary key from both table.
+Note: There is many to many relationship between Instructor and Pupils which is resolved by new join table Instructorpupil table, whcih contains the primary key from both table.